vvscode/docs/docs/voice/using-rest.md

 #### Callback request signing

-The Sinch Platform can initiate callback requests to a URL you define on events like call initiation, call answer, and call disconnect.
+The Sinch Platform can initiate callback requests to a URL you define (_Callback URL_) on events like call initiation, call answer, and call disconnect.
 All callback requests are signed using your Application key and Secret pair.
 The signature is included in the Authorization header of the request.

     Authorization = “Application” + " " + PartnerApplicationKey + “:” + Signature